grahammendick/router-challenge/CONTRIBUTING.md

   side2: ['Fill Your Heart','Andy Warhol','Song for Bob Dylan','Queen Bitch','The Bewlay Brothers']
 }
 ```
-When the page loads display the list of albums along with information about your router and set the document title to "Catalog".
+When the page loads display the list of albums along with information about your router and set the focus to the search box and the document title to "Catalog".

 ### Selecting an Album
 An album is selected by activating a Hyperlink from the album list.
 The Hyperlink must have its href populated so it's keyboard accessible and can be opened in a new tab.
 Set the album's slug as the route parameter, e.g., /hunky-dory.
 On selecting an album: